Anomala orientalis: Mating

 A. orientalis participate in a mating system of prolonged searching polygyny or scramble competition polygyny.
 The female beetles will emerge from the ground and release a sex pheromone to lure male beetles.
 After copulating, the female will go back through the soil to oviposit.
-Because of this pattern, female beetles are above ground for only short periods of time, which makes it difficult for males to find and mate female beetles.
+Because of this pattern, female beetles are above ground for only short periods of time, which makes it difficult for males to find and mate with female beetles.

 As the female emerges, she assumes a calling position in which she has her head in the soil with the abdomen pointing up and out of the soil; this is known as the head-stand position.
 The female A. orientalis will then continue to exhibit leg raising that is proposed to help with sex pheromone dissemination.
-While emitting the sex pheromone, the male beetle will approach the female beetle from behind her and copulate.
-After copulation, the male beetle dismounts the female while continuing hold on to her posterior abdomen.
+While she is emitting the sex pheromone, the male beetle will approach the female beetle from behind and copulate with her.

+After copulation, the male beetle dismounts from the female while continuing to hold on to her posterior abdomen.
+The male beetle has been observed to hold onto the female for as long as 2 hours after copulating.
 The male will let go as the female digs back into the soil to enter at the place she had exited.
-By continuing to hold on to the female, the male is able to ensure no other males will attempt to copulate the female before she can oviposit; this helps ensure the male's paternity success.
-The female is known to oviposit at 1 to 11 inches in the soil below the surface.
-Post-copulatory behaviors were also present as the male beetle was observed to hold onto the female for as long as 2 hours after copulating.
+By continuing to hold on to the female, the male is able to ensure no other males will attempt to copulate with the female before she can oviposit; this helps ensure the male's paternity success.
+The female is known to oviposit 1 to 11 inches deep in the soil.